Known Finger Family Lines

 — Rebekah (Reba) daughter 4 Delaware

-Charles Finger, Germany via England to New York, 1887 Family Tree Index - REFN: CH1839
+Charles Finger, Germany via England to New York, 1887 - Family Line: CH1839

 Charles was a tailor from Germany working in England.
 He came to the U.S. in 1887.
 Later his son Charles Joseph Finger came to America, and became a U.S. citizen in 1896.
 This son had an interesting career, working first for the railroad, then becoming a writer.
 He moved often, having lived in New York, Texas, New Mexico, Ohio, and Arkansas.
 Read more information about Charles J. Finger from the University of Arkansas Manuscript Collection 639

-Sam Finger, Russia to Texas, 1890
+Sam Finger, Russia to Texas, 1890 - Family Line: SA1872

-Adam Finger, Germany to Connecticut, 1893 - Family Tree Index - REFN: AD1870
+Adam Finger, Germany to Connecticut, 1893 - Family Line: AD1878

 In 1999 I spoke to two members of the family of Philip Finger in Branford, Connecticut, his daughter, Deborah Finger and John Finn.
 John told me that his Finger ancestry goes back to Adam Finger who came to New Haven from Germany.
 On his WWI draft registration I found that Adam was born 11 March 1878.
 He is listed on the passenger list of the S.S.
 Lahn, that arrived in New York on 17 Aug 1893 from Bremen, Germany.